-Due to a growing interest in dynamics of financial data, recent work on causality has also addressed the issue of second order causality or causality in variance (Hafner and Herwartz, 2008).
-We design the fourth experiment to examine the ability of the causality tests to detect causal relationships in the second moment of the process.
-For this purpose, we generate data as where $\epsilon{i,t} \sim N(0, |x{i,t-1}|)$, and $x{i,t} \sim N(0, 1)$.
+Due to a growing interest in dynamics of financial data, recent work on causality has also addressed the issue of second order causality or causality in variance (Hafner and Herwartz, where $\epsilon{i,t} \sim N(0,|x{i,t-1}|)$ , and $x{i,t} \sim N(0,1)$ .
 Figure 4, which displays the estimated probability of rejection of the tests, shows the low performance of HNR when there is causality in variance but no causality in mean.
 When the sample size is very low, DH performs slightly better than STE.
 However, the performance of STE is superior to that of DH as the sample size increases beyond (T,N)=(30,15).